Chapter Two: Taken By Surprise

 How am I going to get him to agree to this? she thought, racking her brains, thinking through everything she learned about him before her mission.
 Finally an idea sprung into her head.

 "Look..." she said, deciding to try to reason with him.
 "I've been watching you.
 I've studied files on you.
 You're a loner.
 You never have company over.
 I bet I'm the only person besides yourself to enter this apartment in months.
 You never talk on the phone, at least not your land line.
-Why do you take such an issue with me keeping an eye on you for a few weeks?
-This could clear your name with my people.
+If you're really not a threat to my country, let me set up surveillance for a few weeks, and this could clear your name with my people.
 If they don't suspect you of being a threat, then that will be the end of it.
 The mission will be ended and your case will be closed."

 He still had not turned around to face her.
 Had she been able to see his face, she would have seen the conflict written there.
 What was he to do in this situation?
 He thought it over a minute before turning to face her.

-"Fine," he said, his voice noticeably tense as he told her, "You may put the devices back where they were before.
+"Fine," he said, his voice noticeably tense.
+"You may put the devices back where they were before.
 But..." here, he took a step closer to her, leaning down to look her in the eye, "...if the devices are not removed within three months, I will remove them myself and turn them over to the authorities.
 I'm not going to live my life under surveillance, especially when I know I'm not a threat to your nation."

 She knew he wouldn't give those devices to the police.
 He was trying to play her at her own game.
 To turn those devices in to the police would be to invite questions about why he had been put under surveillance in the first place.
 But she knew that this was probably as good of a deal as she would get out of him.